TCGV/blog/_posts/2021-02-18-building-a-decentralized-options-exchange.md

 Phew, that's it!
 While implementing the options exchange I came across several challenges, tried different approaches, reverted back and tried again until coming up with this solution.
 There's still work to be done (see "next steps" section below), but I'm confident this foundation is solid enough to support further developments.

-DeFi concepts
+DeFi glossary
 ============

-Now, let's look at some key concepts that play an important role in this project and form the basis of DeFi.
-Feel free to jump ahead some of them if they seem too basic for you, they are included to offer newcomers a more complete introduction into this field.
+Now, let's look at some (not alphabetically ordered) key DeFi concepts that play an important role in this project.
+Feel free to jump ahead some of them if they seem too basic for you, they are included to offer newcomers a more complete introduction.

 <h2>Smart contracts</h2>

 If you're new to ethereum development you must know that smart contracts constitute the source code of decentralized applications (dapp).
-It's solidity (programming language) code, simply put.
-As I've pointed out above feel free to browse the options exchange smart contracts source code in the [project's GitHub repository](https://github.com/TCGV/DeFiOptions) at any time.
+It's solidity code, simply put.

 A smart contract defines functions with varying degrees of visibility that perform calculations, modify blockchain state and emit logs. <u>External and public functions are the API of a dapp</u> and can be called by any participant of the ethereum network.
 Internal and private functions on the other hand can only be called by the smart contract itself or its derivations in the case of the former.